 When the nasal splint is first removed, the nose may appear turned up because of the effects of the splint and swelling of the tissues.
-However, once enough time has passed and the nose has healed, the average person usually cannot tell that you have had a rhinoplasty.
-Most of the swelling subsides by one to two weeks, but it may take a year (occasionally longer) for the final 1 to 2 percent of side effects to dissipate.
+However, once enough time has passed and the nose has healed, most people usually cannot tell that you have had a rhinoplasty.
+Most of the swelling subsides within one to two weeks, but it may take a year (occasionally longer) for the final minor side effects to dissipate.

 The recovering nose does not typically bother the patient or even look noticeable; the nose gains definition over time as the last bit of swelling subsides.
-It may take longer for the swelling to totally diminish for patients with relatively thicker skin or who have had previous nasal surgery or trauma.
-The tissues inside your nose may also be swollen after your rhinoplasty.
-This causes some nasal stuffiness, but the stuffiness should also improve as the swelling decreases.
+It may take longer for the swelling to completely diminish for patients with relatively thicker skin or who have had previous nasal surgery or trauma.
+The tissues inside your nose may also be swollen after your rhinoplasty, causing some nasal stuffiness, but this should improve as the swelling decreases.

 Common Rhinoplasty Questions

-For patients hoping to learn more about rhinoplasty in Memphis, The Langsdon Clinic has collected and answered some of the most frequently asked questions about rhinoplasty.
+The Langsdon Clinic has collected and answered some of the most frequently asked questions about rhinoplasty for patients hoping to learn more about rhinoplasty in Memphis.

 With our rhinoplasty technique, an incision is made into the nasal bones when repositioning is required.
-There is also usually less postoperative discomfort, discoloration, and swelling when compared with older techniques.
-We don’t use nasal packing, which we’ve found greatly improves a patient’s comfort during their recovery.
+There is also usually less post-operative discomfort, discoloration, and swelling when compared with older techniques.
+We don’t use nasal packing, which we’ve found dramatically improves patients’ comfort during recovery.

-Along with our advanced techniques, The Langsdon Clinic also offers patients an outstanding patient experience; our highly professional staff will guide our patients on every step of the way and inform them of every aspect of their rhinoplasty.
-We personalize each rhinoplasty procedure to fit each patient, but we also take the time to create a post-operative recovery plan to help each patient heal successfully from the procedure.
+Along with our advanced techniques, The Langsdon Clinic also offers patients an outstanding patient experience; our highly professional staff will guide our patients every step of the way and inform them of every aspect of their rhinoplasty.
+We personalize each rhinoplasty procedure to fit each patient.
+We also take the time to create a post-operative recovery plan to help each patient heal successfully from the procedure.

-Many people ask if the nasal bones are broken during the surgery, which is typically done for traditional techniques.
-Our surgical technique eliminates most of the side effects of older approaches that usually resulted in extreme swelling and bruising.
+Many people ask if the nasal bones are broken during the surgery, typically done for traditional techniques.
+Our surgical technique eliminates most of the side effects of older approaches that usually result in extreme swelling and bruising.

 A “closed” rhinoplasty is when all the incisions are placed inside the nose.
 In an external rhinoplasty, the surgeon makes external incisions to access the nasal structures.
-Many surgeons prefer the closed method because it tends to result in faster healing for the patient and the incisions will be hidden.
+Many surgeons prefer the closed method because it results in faster healing for the patient, and the incisions will be hidden.
 Dr. Langsdon’s rhinoplasty is performed using incisions placed inside the nose; however, he might make some incisions along the nostrils if they are too wide and need to be resized.
 These incisions are usually well-hidden by the natural creases of the nose.

-The Langsdon Clinic strives to creates results that are proportional to the patient’s natural facial architecture.
-The results should bring the patient’s facial features into harmony; while that does have an aesthetically pleasing effect, The Langsdon Clinic prides itself in creating results that don’t look unnatural or artificial.
+The Langsdon Clinic strives to create results that are proportional to the patient’s natural facial architecture.
+The results should bring the patient’s facial features into harmony while at the same time having an aesthetically pleasing effect.
+The Langsdon Clinic prides itself in creating results that don’t look unnatural or artificial.

-Since rhinoplasty is an outpatient procedure, patients will be able to go home the same day as the surgery.
+Since rhinoplasty is an outpatient procedure, patients can go home the same day as the surgery.
 Patients are required to have a trusted friend or family member drive them home.

-Patients will experience some side effects like bruising, swelling, and soreness for the first few weeks of your recovery.
-These side effects may also be present in the area around your eyes.
-Dr. Langsdon will prescribe pain medication to help with any discomfort; however, many patients report the period after their rhinoplasty as being tolerable.
-It’s essential that patients keep their head elevated during the first couple of days of the recovery in order to limit the amount of swelling.
+Patients will experience some side effects like bruising, swelling, and soreness for the first few weeks of their recovery.
+These side effects may also be present in the area around the eyes.
+Dr. Langsdon will prescribe pain medication to help with any discomfort; however, many patients report the period after their rhinoplasty as tolerable.
+It’s essential that patients keep their heads elevated during the first couple of days of the recovery to limit the amount of swelling.

-The majority of the swelling and bruising should dissipate after the first week or two of their recovery from the rhinoplasty.
-Patients are highly discouraged from undergoing strenuous activity for the first two weeks of the recovery.
-Patients should be able to go back to office work or school a week after their rhinoplasty.
-While it might take a full year before patients see a complete dissipation of swelling, The Langsdon Clinic creates results that already look balanced and proportional so the recovery will not be noticeable after a week or two.
+The majority of the swelling and bruising should dissipate after the first week or two of recovery from rhinoplasty.
+Patients are discouraged from undergoing strenuous activity for the first two weeks of the recovery.
+They should be able to go back to office work or school a week after their rhinoplasty.
+While it might take a full year before patients see a complete dissipation of swelling, The Langsdon Clinic creates results that already look balanced and proportional, so the recovery will not be noticeable after a week or two.

 Dr. Langsdon typically places almost all the incisions inside the nose.
 However, if the patient has the size of their nostrils reduced, some incisions might be made in the crease between the nostrils and the cheeks.
 These incisions are well-hidden and should not be noticeable once the nose heals.

-It goes without saying that the nose needs to be protected while it’s recovering from the rhinoplasty.
-Patients not only need to keep their head elevated during sleep, but they also need to ensure that the nose does not bump into anything.
-Patients can use multiple pillows or a single incline pillow to make sure that they sleep with their head elevated.
-They can also prop pillows by their side to prevent themselves from rolling onto their side or their stomachs.
+The nose needs to be protected while it’s recovering from the rhinoplasty.
+Patients not only need to keep their heads elevated during sleep, but they also need to ensure that the nose does not bump into anything.
+Patients can use multiple pillows or a single incline pillow to ensure that they sleep with their heads elevated.
+They can also prop pillows by their side to prevent themselves from rolling onto their side or stomachs.

-Because the rhinoplasty actually changes the structure of your bones and cartilage, your rhinoplasty results should be permanent.
+Because rhinoplasty changes the structure of your bones and cartilage, your rhinoplasty results should be permanent.

 Patients seeking a rhinoplasty in Memphis have chosen Dr. Langsdon time and time again because of his natural and balanced results.
 You should trust nothing less than a talented and compassionate surgeon for your rhinoplasty, and Dr. Langsdon has the experience and specialization to be able to create outstanding results.
 Contact The Langsdon Clinic now, for a consultation on the rhinoplasty.